Telecom Invoice Data Loading and Bill Payment

 Wasted Invoice Approval Resources

-Money: The industry average cost of processing an invoice is $9.60
+Money: The average cost of processing an invoice in AP is between $25 to $50

 Time: On average invoices take 8 days to be processed

 But this doesn’t have to be your organization’s story.
 Ease up invoice duties for the finance department, and let them get back to what they are best at, crunching numbers.
 Valicom offers efficient Invoice Approval functionality through Clearview.
 With Clearview, managers can review the invoices charges, variances, and PDFs from their phone or from their computer.
 With a click of button – those invoices are approved and sent back to Finance, where the check gets cut.